mrakgr/The-Spiral-Language/readme.md

 The part directly after that is where the kernel gets executed.
 Cuda has a join point special to it and that is invoked using `!JoinPointEntryCuda(x())`.
 If this was a standard join point then that would be enough to call the function, but in Cuda's case things are a bit more complicated.
 Because all the calls have to go through the `ManagedCuda` library and then through the Cuda API, it would be very difficult to bake that call into the language directly.

-Instead what the Cuda join point does is compile the function and return the method name and the free variables passed into the join point.
+Instead what the Cuda join point does is compile the function and returns the method name and the free variables passed into the join point.
+The method name is used to extract the kernel and the free variables are passed as arguments to the `Run` and `RunAsync` method.

 ```
             inl dim3 {x y z} = Tuple.map (to uint32) (x,y,z) |> FS.Constructor (fs [text: "ManagedCuda.VectorTypes.dim3"])